 Note: You can open your add-ons by going to the Tools menu and clicking left-click the Manage Add-ons topic.
 From there you can disable them and see if the issue persists.

-- After its finished close internet explorer and reboot your Windows 10 PC.
+- After it’s finished reboot your Windows 10 PC.

 7. Reinstall IE